havan/camino-bot-paymaster/README.md

 ## Technical Overview of the BotPayMaster Smart Contract by GPT-4

-The `BotPayMaster` contract facilitates secure and verified transactions between bots and their recipients on the Ethereum blockchain.
+The `BotPayMaster` contract facilitates secure and verified transactions between bots and their recipients on the Camino Network.
 Designed with a focus on security and integrity, this contract allows for the approval of bots, management of transaction records, and ensures only authorized transactions are processed.

 ### Core Data Structures